BenGore/homebridge-philips-saphi-tv/README.md

 # homebridge-philips-saphi-tv
-Homebridge module for Philips TV (with JointSpace enabled) with Power on/off, Inputs list & control
+Homebridge module for Philips TV (with JointSpace enabled) with Power on/off

 # Description

-This plugin is a fork of [homebridge-philipstv-enhanced](https://github.com/blickfangQ2/homebridge-philipstv-enhanced).
+This plugin is a fork of TheAbstractDev/homebridge-philips-saphi-tv (https://github.com/TheAbstractDev/homebridge-philips-saphi-tv).

-It has been modified to work on a 55OLED754/12 TV (2019 model with SaphirTV OS witch is not on Android TV) and may not work on older one.
-Code may need ajustement for Ambilight to work on other 2018 & 2019 models
+It has been modified to work on a 55OLED754/12 TV (2020 model with SaphiTV OS - not Android TV) and may not work on other ones.
+Code may need ajustement for Ambilight to work on other models

-# Installation

-1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-philipstv-2019
-3. Update your configuration file.
-See the sample below.

 # Configuration